matthias-prangl/hsro-inf-kp.github.io/README.md

 Earlier we mentioned that an "owner determines the lifetime" of a value and that a value gets dropped when it leaves the scope it has been associated with.
 The lifetime of a value helps the Rust compiler to assure that a reference is safe to use.
+In other words, the compiler ensures all borrows are valid.
 The following example will not compile, because `new_s` is dropped when it leaves its scope.
 Since Strings are implemented as a wrapper over a Vector the String is stored on the heap.
 This would leave `s` pointing to an uninitialized memory location.